-Overrides the sanity check and allows the comparison of tables that are very out of synchronization.
-The alternative to comparing tables that are very out of synchronization is to reload the target table by using the copy command (see

-Component Description copy / append).
-For more information about sanity check, see How the comparison works.
-Example sp_ctrl (sysA) >compare scott.emp override sp_ctrl (sysA) >compare using sales override port port_number Valid for compare and compare using Available for backward compatibility if the version of SharePlex is earlier than 8.0 on the source or target system.
+Component Description Name,Division\"" override Valid for compare and compare using Overrides the sanity check and allows the comparison of tables that are out-of-sync beyond the sanity check threshold.
+The alternative to comparing the out-of-sync tables is to reload the target table by using the copy command (see Copy / append).
+For more information about sanity check, see how the comparison works.
+Example: SP_ctrl (sysA) > compare scott.emp override SP_ctrl (sysA) > compare using sales override port port_number Valid for compare and compare using Available for backward compatibility if the version of SharePlex is earlier than 8.0 on the source or target system.
 Specifies a port on the source system for the client process to use for communication with the server process.
 In earlier versions of SharePlex, the communication is two-way, and a random port number is selected by default for client-to-server communication.
 This option overrides the random port selection with a specific port number, such as that required by a firewall.
-Example sp_ctrl (sysA) >compare scott.emp port 1234 quickcheck Valid for compare and compare using 44.01.001.
-Performs an initial check to determine if any rows are out of synchronization.
+Example sp_ctrl (sysA) >compare scott.emp port 1234 quickcheck Valid for compare and compare using Performs an initial check to determine if any rows are out of synchronization.
 As soon as one out-of-sync row is detected, the process stops.
 No further information is returned.
 No out-of-sync row information is logged to the compare SQL file.
 Do not use this option with the key option or any of the where options.
 This option does not support LONG columns.
-Example sp ctrl (sysA) >compare scott.emp quickcheck sp_ctrl (sysA) >compare using sales quickcheck parallelism degree Valid for compare and compare using Adds a parallel hint to the SELECT statement.
-For degree , set the degree of parallelism.
-Example sp_ctrl (sysA) > compare scott.emp parallelism 4 sp_ctrl (sysA) > compare using sales parallelism 4 sourcewhere "clause" Valid for compare Bases the comparison on one or more columns in the source table when those columns do not exist in the target table.
-Enclose clause within double quote marks and refer to tables by their fully qualified names, for example scott.emp.
+Example sp_ctrl (sysA) >compare scott.emp quickcheck sp_ctrl (sysA) >compare using sales quickcheck parallelism degree Valid for compare and compare using Adds a parallel hint to the SELECT statement.
+For degree , set sp_ctrl (sysA) >compare scott.emp parallelism 4 sp ctrl(sysA) > compare using sales parallelism 4 sourcewhere "clause"